Show All Answers

 Contact the Public Utilities Department at (904) 247-5886 as soon as possible.
-Avoid walking through or contacting water from overflowing manholes, if possible.
+Avoid walking through or being in contact with water from overflowing manholes, if possible.

 A sewer backup in the building may be caused by either a private or City problem.
 If your plumber believes there is a problem in the City line, call the Public Utilities Department at (904) 247-5886 and our staff will meet with the plumber on site to determine the cause and correction for the problem.

 The hardness level of the City's water is 300 milligrams per liter, which equates to 18 grains per gallon.